davrot/pytutorial/python_basics/style_rulez/README.md

 *Blackened code looks the same regardless of the project you're reading.
 Formatting becomes transparent after a while and you can focus on the content instead.
 Black makes code review faster by producing the smallest diffs possible.*

+The main style rulez will be presented very condensed.

+I can not stress enough: Use a good editor!!!
+Then you don't even read this text.
+Well... except the programming recommendations.

 ## [PEP 20 – The Zen of Python](https://peps.python.org/pep-0020/)

 The rules behind Python are: